hvitoi/tech-docs/devops/git/github/actions/github-actions.md

 # GitHub Action

-- An action to be performed on triggering an event.
-E.g.,
+- An action to be performed on triggering an event, e.g., Code pushed, PR merged, Issue added, etc
-  - Code pushed
-  - Pull Request Created
-  - Pull Request Closed
-  - Repository is Forked
 - Actions Tab are the Repository
   - Setup a new workflow
-- Actions `main.yml` must be committed to master branch on the GitHub platform
+- Actions `main.yml` must be committed to master branch on the GitHub platform\*
+- An **event** triggers a **workflow** which executes the **jobs** on the **runners**

+## Events

+- Pull Request
+- Push to branch
+- Issue Created, Closed

+## Workflow

+- The file containers to jobs (actions) to be perfomed
+- Each workflow contains at least one job

+## Job

+- Composed of a series of steps
+- Jobs can run in parallel
+- Steps run serially (not in parallel)

+## Runner

+- The machine in which the jobs run on
+- `Github-hosted` runners
+  - Ubuntu, Windows, MacOS
+- `Self-hosted` runners
+  - Managed by you

+## Examples

 - `Test Script`